indigo-dc/cdmi-s3-qos/README-IT.md

 }
 ```

-Except for values of attributes "objectID" and "parentID", all attributes and values returned by previous command should look the same as in the above excerpt.
+Except for values of attributes "objectID" and "parentID", all attributes and values returned by the previous command should look the same as in the above excerpt.

 For further tests, the most important part of the above result is "children" list.
 This list contains names of supported QoS profiles.
 When we now names of all profiles, we can ask for details of specific profile.